 4.10 Tangible personal property.
-ASOR may accept gifts of tangible personal property (e.g., inter alia, artwork, rare books, coin and stamp collections, musical instruments, theatrical props, furniture, fixtures, equipment, and the like, but specifically excluding antiquities addressed below).
+ASOR may accept gifts of tangible personal property (e.g., inter alia, artwork, rare books, archival materials, coin and stamp collections, musical instruments, theatrical props, furniture, fixtures, equipment, and the like, but specifically excluding antiquities addressed below).
 ASOR, in its sole discretion, may keep or sell such property.
 That said, it is ASOR’s normal practice to sell all gifts of tangible personal property as soon as reasonably practical.

+4.11 (VERSION #1) Antiquities.
+ASOR will not accept gifts of antiquities.

+4.11 (VERSION #2) Antiquities.
+ASOR will not accept gifts of antiquities.
+For further information on ASOR's policy in this regard, see the "ASOR Statement on Gifts of Antiquities."

-4.11 Antiquities.
-ASOR gifts of antiquities.
-ASOR, however, may of antiquities provided (a)such antiquities were not acquired by an individual or institution through purchase or donation after April 24, 1972, the effective date of the 1970 UNESCO Convention on the Means of Prohibiting and Preventing the Illicit Import, Export and Transfer of Ownership of Cultural Property, (b) the is approved by the Board of Trustees.
-For purposes of this Policy, the term “antiquities” means, inter alia, coins, texts, pottery, statues, artworks, texts, and other portable relics pertaining to the history and cultures of the Near East and wider Mediterranean, from earliest times.
+4.11 (VERSION #3) Antiquities.
+ASOR will not accept gifts of antiquities.
+ASOR, however, may help facilitate a donation of antiquities to a museum or other appropriate curation facility provided (a) documentation acceptable to ASOR is provided to demonstrate that such antiquities were not acquired by an individual or institution, including the prospective donor, through purchase or donation after April 24, 1972, the effective date of the 1970 UNESCO Convention on the Means of Prohibiting and Preventing the Illicit Import, Export and Transfer of Ownership of Cultural Property, (b) the facilitated donation would not otherwise be disqualified by Section 2.11 of this Policy if ASOR were to accept, rather than help facilitate, the gift, (c) the facilitation is approved by the Board of Trustees, (d) under no circumstances will ASOR take physical possession of such antiquities or otherwise derive any benefit from them or their facilitated donation, and (e) under no circumstances will ASOR provide appraisals or estimates of the value of any antiquity.
+For purposes of this Policy, the term “antiquities” means, inter alia, coins, texts, pottery, statues, artworks, textiles, and other portable relics pertaining to the history and cultures of the Near East and wider Mediterranean, from earliest times.

 4.12 Deferred gifts—general considerations.
 ASOR may accept deferred gifts.
-As a general rule, ASOR will not accept deferred gifts where it is not the outright beneficiary provided, however, that ASOR may consider on a case-by-case basis proposed gifts where ASOR is a contingent beneficiary or one of several beneficiaries.
+As a general rule, ASOR will not accept deferred gifts where it is not the outright beneficiary; provided, however, that ASOR may consider on a case-by-case basis proposed gifts where ASOR is a contingent beneficiary or one of several beneficiaries.
 Deferred gifts may include charitable lead trusts, charitable remainder trusts, bequests, charitable gift annuities, deferred gift annuities, pooled income funds, retained life estates, and donor-advised funds.

 4.13 Charitable lead trusts.
 ASOR may accept a designation as the income beneficiary of a charitable lead trust.
 ASOR, however, will not accept appointment as the trustee of a charitable lead trust or an irrevocable life insurance trust—unless it is in the donor’s and ASOR’s best interest, or when it is impractical to name another trustee.
-The Finance Committee, in consultation with ASOR’s legal counsel, must approve any agreement to serve as the trustee of a charitable lead trust.
+The Finance Committee and Executive Committee, in consultation with ASOR’s legal counsel, must approve any agreement to serve as the trustee of a charitable lead trust.
 When ASOR is the income beneficiary, ASOR may engage a trust institution to manage its interests.

 4.14 Charitable remainder trusts.
 ASOR may accept a designation as the remainder beneficiary of a charitable remainder trust.
 ASOR, however, will not accept appointment as the trustee of a charitable remainder trust—unless it is in the donor’s and ASOR’s best interest, or when it is impractical to name another trustee.
-The Finance Committee, in consultation with ASOR’s legal counsel, must approve any agreement to act as the trustee of a charitable remainder trust.
+The Finance Committee and Executive Committee, in consultation with ASOR’s legal counsel, must approve any agreement to act as the trustee of a charitable remainder trust.
 When ASOR is the remainder beneficiary, ASOR may engage a trust institution to manage its interests.